vespesa/taplica/README.md

 # Taplica

 An extremely simple wrapper for `tap>` that taps data into an atom and makes it accessible from REPL.
+The idea is to provide no-boilerplate tapping support without leaving Emacs and Cider.

+> [!NOTE]
+> Taplica is not yet in Clojars

 ## Usage
 Taplica provides two tap functions: `tap>>` and `tap!`.
 Both take the